tailsdotcom/coding-test/README.md

 * Zip your code up and upload it to Greenhouse (our recruitment system).
 Use the link provided at the bottom of the email you received.
 * Provide answers for the following questions with your submission:
   1. Which test did you complete? (backend or full-stack)
-2. What you would have done differently if you had more time?
+  2. If you had chosen to spend more time on this test, what would you have done differently?
   3. What part did you find the hardest?
 What part are you most proud of?
 In both cases, why?
   4. What is one thing we could do to improve this test?